The trigger

 ]

-The other critical setting is package grouping.
-Nx has eight packages that must stay in lockstep.
-Storybook has eight.
-TypeScript and ESLint are pinned together via overrides.
-Without grouping, Renovate opens eight separate PRs for one Nx version bump, each of which breaks until all eight merge.
-Grouping collapses them into one PR:
+The other setting that matters is package grouping.
+Nx has eight packages that have to stay in lockstep, Storybook has eight, and TypeScript and ESLint are pinned together via overrides.
+Without grouping, Renovate opens eight separate PRs for one Nx version bump, each of which is broken until all eight merge.
+Grouping collapses them into a single PR:

 {